Mud season: Description

+Transportation problems during mud season have military implications, due to the bogging down of horses and military equipment in deep mud.

+During mud season, soil becomes fragile and care must be exercised in protected and recreational areas.

+"Breakup"

-Breakup originally referred to the "breaking up" of river and lake ice.
-This is an eagerly anticipated event in many regions of Canada, because it marks when different modes of transportation can be used.
-Vehicles from dogsleds to snowmobiles and even tractor trailers can safely traverse ice roads in the winter and aircraft with skis for landing gear can land on ice in winter, but not near breakup.
+"Breakup" originally referred to the "breaking up" of river and lake ice.
+This event is eagerly anticipated in many regions of Canada, because it marks when different modes of transportation can be used.
+Vehicles from dog sleds to snowmobiles and even tractor trailers can safely traverse ice roads in the winter and aircraft with skis for landing gear can land on ice in winter, but not near breakup.
 By contrast after breakup, various boats can once again use the water.